Key Takeaways

 The company performed the work.
 The invoices are outstanding.
 The tribal enterprise isn't paying.
 You want to sue—but your lawyer's first question isn't about the contract.
 It's about sovereign immunity.
 Can you even get into court?

 This is the reality of doing business with tribal entities.
-Sovereign immunity isn't a procedural obstacle to be overcome; it's a fundamental attribute of tribal nationhood that shapes how disputes get resolved.
-For non-tribal businesses, contractors, and individuals, understanding sovereign immunity before entering into agreements with tribes is not optional — it's a prerequisite for protecting your interests.
-Understanding it is essential for anyone who contracts with tribes or operates on tribal land.
+Sovereign immunity is not just a procedural obstacle; it is a fundamental attribute of tribal nationhood that shapes how disputes get resolved.
+For non-tribal businesses, contractors, and individuals, understanding sovereign immunity before entering into agreements with tribes is a prerequisite for protecting your interests.

 What Sovereign Immunity Actually Means

 Indian tribes are sovereign governments.
-They predate the Constitution and retain inherent powers of self-governance that have never been extinguished.
-One of those powers is immunity from suit — the principle that you cannot haul a sovereign into court without its consent.
-This principle is rooted in the federal recognition of tribal self-governance under statutes like 25 U.S.C. § 5123 (the Indian Reorganization Act), which affirms tribes' authority to govern their own affairs.
+They predate the Constitution and retain inherent powers of self-governance that have not been extinguished.
+One of those powers is immunity from suit — the principle that you cannot sue a sovereign without consent.
+The Supreme Court reaffirmed the baseline rule in Michigan v.
+Bay Mills Indian Community: a tribe is subject to suit only when Congress has authorized it or the tribe has clearly waived immunity.

-This is the same principle that protects the United States and the states from suit.
-You can't sue the federal government unless Congress has waived immunity.
-You can't sue most states unless they've consented.
-Tribes have the same attribute.
+This is similar to the principle that protects the United States and the states from suit.
+You cannot sue the federal government unless Congress has waived immunity.
+State immunity has its own constitutional framework.
+Tribes have their own sovereign-immunity doctrine, and the practical result is similar: you must identify a valid waiver or abrogation before suing.

 The practical effect is that before you can sue a tribe, you need to identify a waiver of immunity that covers your claim.
-If no waiver exists, your lawsuit gets dismissed—not because you don't have a good claim on the merits, but because the court lacks power to hear it.
+If no waiver exists, your lawsuit gets dismissed, not because you don't have a good claim on the merits, but because the court lacks jurisdiction to hear it.

 Where Waivers Come From

 Tribes waive immunity in specific circumstances, for specific purposes.
-The most common sources are compacts and contracts, but waivers must be explicit and unambiguous — courts will not infer a waiver from a tribe's general conduct or participation in commercial activity.
+The most common sources are compacts and contracts, but waivers must be clear — courts will not infer a waiver from a tribe's general conduct or participation in commercial activity.
+In C & L Enterprises, Inc. v.
+Citizen Band Potawatomi Tribe of Oklahoma, the Supreme Court found a waiver where the tribe agreed to binding arbitration and enforcement of the award in court.

 Contracts with tribal entities sometimes include waiver provisions.
 A well-drafted contract specifies whether the tribe has waived immunity for contract disputes, which court has jurisdiction, and what remedies are available.
 If the contract doesn't address these questions, you may find yourself without a forum even if the breach is clear.